Portfolio

 UX Enhancements

-We conducted a comprehensive UX audit of MPPP360's legacy app using NN Group's methodology and presented our findings and proposed solutions to the stakeholders.
+We conducted a comprehensive UX audit of the legacy app using NN Group's methodology and presented our findings and proposed solutions to the stakeholders.

 /01